carboni09/vote-me/README.md

-# sample-node-app
+# vote-me
-a sample node js app using express,passport ,mongoose and promises
+A voting application created in node js using express,passport ,mongoose and promises